quantcola/Gem-ParallelVersion/README.md

 $ ./run

-Then enter the number of threads you want to use, and you can get the gain of the gas electron multiplier.
+Then enter the number of threads you want to use, and you can get the gain of the gas electron multiplier.12123123